Competence field 1: Competency in one or more scientific disciplines

-- Able to follow, analyze and defend reasoning within life sciences and applications of environmental technology therein.
+- Able to follow, analyze and defend reasoning within life sciences and applications of food technology therein.

-- Possess a problem-solving attitude to apply basic engineering principles within environmental technology.
+- Possess a problem-solving attitude to apply basic engineering principles within food technology.

 - Accepts limits to current knowledge and eager to continuously expand scientific and technological competencies through life-long learning.